Czech government: NHL Russian players unwanted in Prague

 The NHL never considered banning Russians, many of whom are some of the most skilled hockey players in the world.
 Commissioner Gary Bettman told The AP during the spring Russians “are performing in the NHL for their NHL team for NHL fans.”

-The league did bar players from taking the Stanley Cup from going to Russia or Belarus this summer.
+The league did bar players from taking the Stanley Cup from going to Russia or closely allied Belarus this summer because of their roles in the invasion of Ukraine.
 Valeri Nichushkin was the only Russian player on the Cup champion Colorado Avalanche.

-The NHL is returning to Europe for its first games outside of North America since the start of the pandemic.
+The NHL is returning to Europe for its first games outside of North America since 2019.
 After the two games in Prague, the Avalanche and Columbus Blue Jackets will play twice in Tampere, Finland, on Nov.
 4-5.
 The Finnish government’s position on Russian players was not immediately clear.

 Czech NHL great Dominik Hasek has led the opposition to Russian players coming to Prague since the games were announced in April.
 Hasek approached the the upper house of Parliament, the Senate, the government and the Foreign Ministry about the issue.